juniorapp/goStatic/README.md

 ### The goal
 My goal is to create to smallest docker container for my web static files.
 The advantage of Go is that you can generate a fully static binary, so that you don't need anything else.

-### Wait, I've been using old versions of GoStatic and things have changed!

-Yeah, decided to drop support of unsecured HTTPS.
-Two-years ago, when I started GoStatic, there was no automatic HTTPS available.
-Nowadays, thanks to Let's Encrypt, it's really easy to do so.
-If you need HTTPS, I recommend [caddy](https://caddyserver.com).

 ### Features
  * A fully static web server in 6MB
  * No frameworkw